bhrigu123/classifier/README.md

 `Note: ` If -d (source directory) is given without -o (output) directory, this will classify the files of source directory and  the classified folders be in that source directory only.
 Eg:<br>
 `classifier -d /home/source'`<br>
-This classifies the directory /home/source directory only.
+This classifies the directory /home/source.